US Rental Property Market Outlook – Data and Perspectives

 - more good condos and apartments available because regulations are decreasing and construction techniques are better

-- The number and share of cost-burdened renters – those paying more than 30 percent of their income fell 2 per cent in 2017 — meaning renting is more affordable
+- number and share of cost-burdened renters – those paying more than 30 percent of their income rose

 If rental properties are even a quarter of the $36 Trillion US real estate market, we can say with confidence that it has major economic impact.
 The growth in rental apartment, rental condos, and home rentals is creating a lot of jobs including property managers, landlords, and the kind of passive income many investors need.

 Cities where investment and development will grow opportunities.